Round 1 Live-Action Movies/TV Shows:

 An open world Spidey game that many consider to be the pinnacle of the franchise.
 Loosely follows the events of the film, but most gamer’s ignore the story line in favor of swinging through Manhattan.

-However DC just Obliterated the competition by giving gaming revolutionary genre-defining masterpieces that changed the scope of all games that came after it such as:
+However DC had exceeded expectations and eliminated the competition by giving the gaming industry revolutionary genre-defining masterpieces that changed the scope of all games that came after it such as:

-Most importantly, DC crafted what is arguably the best video game trilogy of all time and easily the most revolutionary.
-A Trilogy that changed all games that came after it……..
+Most importantly, DC crafted what is conceivably the best video game trilogy of all time and presumably the most revolutionary.
+A Trilogy that changed nearly all games that came after…

 THE BATMAN ARKHAM TRILOGY